rosedj1/CMSOfficeHours/Programming/ROOT/Histograms.md

-h.GetName()               # Returns the internal name of hist. h.GetTitle()              # Returns the title of hist. h.GetNbinsX()             # Return the number of bins along the x-axis. h.Fill(7)                 # Put one entry into the bin where x = 7. h.Fill(7, 100)            # Put 100 entries into the bin where x = 7.
+h.GetName()               # Returns the internal name of hist. h.GetTitle()              # Returns the title of hist. h.GetNbinsX()             # Return the number of bins along the x-axis. h.Fill(7)                 # Put one entry into the bin where x = 7 (so not the 7th bin!). h.Fill(7, 100)            # Put 100 entries into the bin where x = 7.
 h.GetBinContent(3)        # Return the number of entries in bin 3.
                           # (bin 0 is underflow and bin max+1 is overflow)
 h.GetBinCenter(2)         # Get the x-axis value corresponding to the center of bin 2. h.GetBinLowEdge(k)        # Get the left edge of the bin k. k=0 is overflow, k=1 is first bin. h.GetBinWidth(2)          # Get the bin width of bin 2. h.FillRandom("gaus", 10)  # Fill the hist with 10 random entries from a gaus distribution. h.Sumw2()                 # IMPORTANT!
-Tells the hist to handle errors using sum(weights^2). h.Write()                 # Save your hist to the open root file.
+Tells the hist to handle errors using sum(weights^2). h.StatOverflows(True)     # IMPORTANT!
+Count under/overflow bins in stats.
+Default is False. h.Write()                 # Save your hist to the open root file.
 ```